 DIB is not primarily a part of a disarmament, demobilization, and reintegration (DDR) initiative, but can be supportive of a security sector reform (SSR) initiative.
 DIB, through DoD, can be synchronized with these efforts, but it is never the primary lead or primary driver for either of these initiatives.

 Advising: In Africa advising has been limited with limited results – 2 MoDA’s in 1 country.
-The United States advising security cooperation systems are not similar to French, British, Egyptian, etc. where they embed advisors at the operational and tactical levels.
+The United States’ advising security cooperation systems are not similar to French, British, Egyptian, etc. where they embed advisors at the operational and tactical levels.
 In Africa, we are minimally advising because our programs are not oriented, authorized or funded to do this on the scale that is required.
 An advisor is someone who is either directly embedded in the unit or organization each day or someone who is dedicated to supporting the unit or organization over time and space on a specific topic or area of expertise.

 One of the main areas where I disagree with the United States Department of Defense’s current Defense Institution Building efforts is the classification of a three to five-day events as DIB.
 Workshops, seminars, conferences – are they DIB?
-Most of the opportunities an AFRICA OSC has falls into these categories, and most of them are not DIB because most of them are not long-term in scope and planning or most of them hope the individuals who attend will return and make significant changes to their institutions based upon the ideas or concepts instructed over the past week.
+Most of the opportunities an AFRICA OSC has can be placed into these categories, and most of them are not DIB because most of them are not long-term in scope and planning or most of them hope the individuals who attend will return and make significant changes to their institutions based upon the ideas or concepts instructed over the past week.

-Educating: Workshops, seminars, and conferences do educate their participants to some extent.
+Educating: Workshops, seminars, and conferences do teach their participants to some extent.
 IMET, which is not primarily seen as a DIB program, is the primary educating tool through which our partners experience our military institutions.
 IMET budgets are minimal in most countries but maximally utilized.
 More often than not conversations in Africa will occur with a senior ranking official who is an IMET graduate; however, IMET and AMEP together are funded at less than one of the multiple 333 cases in all of Africa.
 You cannot build an institution through one person, unless that person is Mo Ibrahim, Nelson Mandela, Henry Ford, etc.

 Case studies: Successes in DIB in Africa